 By following these steps, you’ll be well on your way to turning your LinkedIn following into paying customers.

 What is the Difference Between Social Media and Community Manager?

 A social media manager is responsible for creating and managing a company’s social media presence.
-This includes developing and executing a content strategy, as well as curating and publishing content on a variety of platforms, including Facebook, Twitter, Instagram, and Snapchat.
+This includes developing and executing a content strategy, as well as curating and publishing content on various platforms, including Facebook, Twitter, Instagram, and Snapchat.

 In addition to content creation, a social media manager monitors the activity on their company’s social media accounts, responding to comments and questions on time.